Somafet/onboardjs/packages/react/README.md

 - **React Hooks API:** Use `useOnboarding()` to access state and actions.
 - **Context-based:** `OnboardingProvider` manages and distributes onboarding state.
 - **Custom Step Components:** Map any step to your own React component.
+- **Dynamic Steps:** Define steps at runtime, allowing for flexible flows.
 - **Persistence:** Built-in localStorage support, or plug in your own (e.g., Supabase).
 - **TypeScript-first:** Full type safety and autocompletion.
 - **Next.js Ready:** Works with App Router and Pages Router.